 Overall, the TC Electronic Dark Matter is made of some very high-quality components.
 It also offers true bypass and gain and level controls, so that you can perfectly sculpt your distortion sounds.
 The pedal gives you a crisp and full tone, whether you are playing bass or treble.

 – True bypass

 The Source Audio After Shock Bass Distortion is the best bass distortion pedal if you are into options.
-First and foremost, there is a 3 way toogle in the middle that allows you to select between tube, heavy, and fuzz.
+First and foremost, there is a 3-way toggle in the middle that allows you to select between tube, heavy, and fuzz.
 This basically packs in three bass distortion circuits in one.
 The tube is a smooth overdrive with plenty of punch.
-The Heavy distortion is a cutting mid range distortion with lots of grit at the low end as well.
-Finally, there is the fuzz setting, which gives you a full on fuzz attack with zipper like gated fuzz.
+The Heavy distortion is a cutting mid-range distortion with lots of grit at the low end as well.
+Finally, there is the fuzz setting, which gives you a full-on fuzz attack with a zipper-like gated fuzz.

 – Many different options